 M.A. students must hold a B.A. or B.F.A. in art equivalent to that offered by the University of Iowa.
 Undergraduate deficiencies, if any, may be made up concurrently with graduate study but do not count toward the graduate degree requirements.

-M.A. students undergo a division-wide review for M.A. candidacy by the faculty during their third semester in residence.
-All those except painting and drawing students must submit a written artist's statement or M.A. thesis.
+Students undergo a division-wide review for M.A. candidacy by the faculty during their third semester in residence.
+All those except painting and drawing students must submit a written artist's statement or thesis.

 The College of Education offers an M.A. program in art education; see M.A. in Teaching and Learning in the Catalog.